lorvsso/ninety-nine-days/src/pages/blog/my-favourite-campsites-in-nsw.md

 ![](/img/img_7516.jpg)

-The Bellingen & Dorrigo area feels magical; waterfalls around every turn with so many spots to go for a swim.
+The Bellingen & Dorrigo area feels magical; waterfalls around every turn with so many swimming spots.
 The highlight for me was ‘The Promised Lands’ (also known as Never Never Creek).

 ![](/img/img_7517.jpg)